awused/aw-fm/README.md

 The defaults should make some level of sense.
 Hit `?` for a popup containing all current customizable keybinds.

-Mouse controls are not customizable but should work as expected.
+Mouse controls are somewhat customizable but the defaults should work as expected.
 Middle clicking on a file or directory is the same as the `NewBackgroundTab` command below.
 Control clicking on a tab will open it in a horizontal split, shift clicking leads to a vertical split.

 Seeking can be done by typing some alphanumeric characters and hitting tab or shift-tab.

 Completion can be triggered with `ctrl+space` in the location bar.
-Currently this is hardcoded.
+Currently this is hardcoded. `ctrl+space` and `ctrl+shift+space` will cycle through matching paths.

 ### Customization